Photo-oxidation of polymers: Polyolefins

 Polyolefins such as polyethylene and polypropylene are susceptible to photo-oxidation and around 70% of light stabilizers produced world-wide are used in their protection, despite them representing only around 50% of global plastic production.
-Aliphatic hydrocarbons can only adsorb high energy UV-rays with a wavelength below ~250nm, however the Earth’s atmosphere and ozone layer screen out such rays, with the normal minimum wavelength being 280-290 nm.
+Aliphatic hydrocarbons can only adsorb high energy UV-rays with a wavelength below ~250 nm, however the Earth's atmosphere and ozone layer screen out such rays, with the normal minimum wavelength being 280–290 nm.

 The bulk of the polymer is therefore photo-inert and degradation is instead attributed to the presence of various impurities, which are introduced during the manufacturing or processing stages.
 These include hydroperoxide and carbonyl groups, as well as metal salts such as catalyst residues.

 All of these species act as photoinitiators.

 The organic hydroperoxide and carbonyl groups are able to absorb UV light above 290 nm whereupon they undergo photolysis to generate radicals.
 Metal impurities act as photocatalysts, although such reactions can be complex.
 It has also been suggested that polymer-O2 charge-transfer complexes are involved.
 Initiation generates radical-carbons on the polymer chain, sometimes called macroradicals (P•).